-NOTICE TO STUDENTS: SEARCH OF LOCKERS, VEHICLE, ELECTRONIC DEVICES, OR PERSONAL PROPERTY
+NOTICE TO STUDENTS: SEARCH OF LOCKERS, VEHICLES, ELECTRONIC DEVICES OR PERSONAL PROPERTY

 Students do have the right to bring approved personal property onto campus.
 Student lockers, personal property, and vehicles are subject to search by the principal/designee where reasonable suspicion is present to believe a prohibited or illegally possessed item is contained therein.
+School campuses may be subject to search by drug-sniffing dogs at any time.
 Any vehicle while on the school campus or the grounds of a facility where a school sponsored function is being held or any vehicle used in connection with a school sponsored activity is subject to search by the principal/designee and/or the appropriate law enforcement agency when a reasonable suspicion exists that a prohibited or illegally possessed item is stored in the vehicle.
 The person in control of the vehicle will be present during the search.
 1003.09, F.S.